kyongmini/kyongmini.github.io/_posts/2024-01-02-HiddenPattern.md

 ---

 {: .box-success}
-It is a '숨겨진 패턴' class of Winter Semister.
+It is a **'Hidden Pattern'** class of Winter Semister.
 I'll post the code I used to find hidden patterns.

 ## Before You look at the code,,

-Here's the codes.
-They are codes for collecting the images of curry.
-First, you need to install 'beautifulsoup4', 'requests', 'Pillow', 'pandas'.
+In order to execute the code, you need to install 'beautifulsoup4', 'requests', 'Pillow', 'pandas'.
 ~~~
 !pip install beautifulsoup4
 !pip install requests